w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

-   We observed that users need a channel for assessing content accuracy for the benefit of their social circle and receiving assessments from those they trust (as they currently attempt to repurpose, with uncertain efficacy, features provided for other purposes), and they need to indicate who they consider trustworthy separately from the sources they would want to see content
+   We observed that users need a channel for assessing content accuracy for the benefit of their social circle and receiving assessments from those they trust (as they currently attempt to repurpose, with uncertain efficacy, features provided for other purposes), and they need to indicate who they consider trustworthy separately from the facilitators they would want to see content
    from: [Leveraging Structured Trusted-Peer Assessments to Combat Misinformation](https://dl.acm.org/doi/pdf/10.1145/3555637)
-2. Development of a research social media platform prototype that offers these affordances, and evaluating it longitudinally with participants who joined the platform with others from their social circle: [Leveraging Structured Trusted-Peer Assessments to Combat Misinformation](https://dl.acm.org/doi/pdf/10.1145/3555637)
+2. Development of a research prototype social media platform prototype that offers these affordances, and evaluating it longitudinally with participants who joined the platform with others from their social circle: [Leveraging Structured Trusted-Peer Assessments to Combat Misinformation](https://dl.acm.org/doi/pdf/10.1145/3555637)